 - A cognitive bias is the tendency to make systematic errors of judgment based on thought-related factors rather than evidence.
 We're all subject to cognitive biases; no one is exempt.
 Many different cognitive biases are available for exploitation, but let's consider one: the endowment effect.

-- Briefers who advocate for N and who understand the endowment effect can exploit it to advantage.
-They can use aesthetics and non-probative information to make their projections for N seem more credible and more appealing to a skeptical audience.
+- Briefers who advocate for N can exploit the endowment effect to advantage.
+They can use aesthetics and nonprobative information to make their projections for N seem more credible and more appealing to a skeptical audience.
 And by avoiding those techniques in the portion of the briefing concerning another contending briefer's projections for O, they can make O seem less appealing.
 In this way they can increase the relative attractiveness of N.

-These are just three examples of techniques briefers can use to gain an unfair advantage in persuading decision-makers to adopt the position the briefers advocate.
+These are just three examples of techniques briefers can use to gain an unfair advantage in persuading decision makers to adopt the position the briefers advocate.
 If I haven't convinced you that this is a real risk, let me know and I'll send you some bullet points.
-First in this series Top
+First in this series Top Next Issue

 Are your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!